Tsitsipas and Kyrgios to play in Laver Cup

 The Laver Cup, a three-day team event between Europe and the rest of the world, became an official part of the ATP Tour in May this year following its runaway success in its first two editions in Prague and Chicago.

-"It's like a dream come true to be part of this incredible team, with Roger and Rafa (Nadal), who I've looked up to since I was a little kid, along with Dominic (Thiem), Sascha (Alexander Zverev) and Fabio (Fognini)," Tsitsipas said in a statement.
+"It's like a dream come true to be part of this incredible team, with Roger and Rafa [Nadal], who I've looked up to since I was a little kid, along with Dominic [Thiem], Sascha [Zverev] and Fabio [Fognini]," Tsitsipas said in a statement.

 "In tennis we are always out on the court alone, it's such an individual sport.
 It's going to be a new experience for me to play on a team, especially this team of unbelievable champions."